SirioFinance/MLModel/README.md

 2) Borrower Data Gathering
 3) Loan Data Processing (Loan Length, Dollar Balances of Loans, Volatility of Assets Used)

-There are two folders:
+There are three folders:
-1) Data
+1) Data.
+In the first one, there are the enumerated outputs of each step.
-2) Code
+2) Code.
 In the second one there's the enumerated code for each step (extraction, processing).
-In the first one, there are the enumerated outputs of each step.
-The first file, in both cases, is a Volatility Analysis.
-What is it useful for?
+3) dStorage.
+In the third one, there's the Script that Manages Submissions and Retreivals of files from Filecoin decentralized Storage.

 ## Volatility Analysis
 Everyone can notice that there's a lack of Data regarding loans submitted with Hedera Ecosystem Tokens.
 So, we have to build a Dataset with Tokens that acts similarly to Hedera Tokens.
 The best thing we could do, is to track volatility of these Tokens and compare them with Tokens listed in Compound Markets, that are the data we are going to use to Train our Model.